rkaunismaa/Transformer-Showcase/README.md

 I want to provide time stamps in this log to indicate the duration between steps.
 Let's start with creating the code for the model, shall we ...

+### 6:07pm

+I am thinking, how do I use this code in Transformers.ipynb to implement JUST an encoder and then JUST a decoder?
+The Andrej Karpathy [minGPT](https://github.com/karpathy/minGPT) code is just a decoder.
+I think the same can be said for his other example, [nanoGPT](https://github.com/karpathy/nanoGPT).Look at these examples for guidance on how to do this.